-Financial assets measured at fair value through profit or loss are financial assets designated as held for trading purposes or measured at fair value through profit or loss.
+Financial assets measured at fair value through profit or loss

-These assets are measured at fair value, and the changes in fair value are recognized as profit or loss.
-Advantest does not hold such assets.
+The other financial assets are classified as financial assets measured at fair value through profit or loss.
+These instruments are subsequently measured at fair value and the changes in fair value are recognized in profit or loss.